The Hum

-The Hum is a name often given to widespread reports of a persistent and invasive low-frequency humming, rumbling, or droning noise audible to many but not all people.
-Hums have been reported all over the world, including the United States, the United Kingdom, Australia and Canada.
+The Hum is a persistent and invasive low-frequency humming, rumbling, or droning noise audible to many, but not all, people in an area.
+Hums have been reported in many countries, including Australia, Canada, the United Kingdom, and the United States.
 They are sometimes named according to the locality where the problem has been particularly publicized, such as the "Taos Hum" in New Mexico and the "Windsor Hum" in Ontario.

 The Hum does not appear to be a single phenomenon.
 Different causes have been attributed, including local mechanical sources, often from industrial plants, as well as manifestations of tinnitus or other biological auditory effects.

 Description

 A 1973 report cites a university study of fifty cases of people complaining about a "low throbbing background noise" that others were unable to hear.
-The sound, always peaking between 30 and 40 Hz, was found to only be heard during cool weather with a light breeze, and often early in the morning.
+The sound, always peaking between 30 and 40 Hz (hertz), was found to only be heard during cool weather with a light breeze, and often early in the morning.
 These noises were often confined to a 10 km wide area.

 Taos Hum

-A study into the Taos Hum in the early 1990s indicated that at least two percent could hear it; each hearer at a different frequency between 32 Hz and 80 Hz, modulated from 0.5 to 2 Hz.
+A study into the Taos Hum in the early 1990s in Taos, New Mexico indicated that at least two percent could hear it, each hearer at a different frequency between 32 and 80 Hz, modulated from 0.5 to 2 Hz.
 Similar results have been found in an earlier British study.
 It seems possible for hearers to move away from it, with one hearer of the Taos Hum reporting its range was 30 mi.
 There are approximately equal percentages of male and female hearers.
 Age does appear to be a factor, with middle-aged people more likely to hear it.